 - Use Broker box: checked.

-- Click Apply and close the OpenLM Server configuration tool.
+- Click Save and close the OpenLM Server configuration tool.

 OpenLM Server is now configured to monitor the incoming data from OpenLM Broker.